mdn/content/files/en-us/web/javascript/reference/operators/import/index.md

 - `moduleName`
   - : The module to import from.
 The evaluation of the specifier is host-specified, but always follows the same algorithm as static [import declarations](/en-US/docs/Web/JavaScript/Reference/Statements/import).
 - `options`
   - : An object containing import options, which correspond to the appendices of the [`import`](/en-US/docs/Web/JavaScript/Reference/Statements/import) statement.
-The follow keys are recognized:
+The following key is recognized:
     - `assert`
       - : The [import assertions](/en-US/docs/Web/JavaScript/Reference/Statements/import/assert).